CDHDL959/Statute_Finder.py/README.md

 To start, the program will check your system to see if .pdf, .docx, and .txt Python support is enabled on your system.

 For example, I passed a .pdf document in my macOS terminal and needed to install PyPDF2.
-To do so, you will need to do the following in terminal to get pip and PyPDF2:
+To do so, you will need to do the following in terminal to get `pip` and `PyPDF2`:
-* < python3 -m ensurepip --upgrade >
+`python3 -m ensurepip --upgrade`
-* < pip install PyPDF2 >
+`pip install PyPDF2`

 If the above set of code does not install pip, you can do this instead:
-* < curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py >
+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
-* < python3 get-pip.py >
+`python3 get-pip.py`

-For DOCX support: < pip install python-docx >
+For DOCX support: `pip install python-docx`

-To run the program, open macOS terminal and type the following: < python3 Statute_Finder.py >
+To run the program, open macOS terminal and type the following: `python3 Statute_Finder.py`

 ## What it Does